Scheidemann cabinet: Foreign policy, armistice and Paris Peace Conference

-Foreign policy in early 1919 was focussed on the armistice and the subsequent peace treaty.
-At the time, Germany had diplomatic relations with only a few neutral countries (e.g. Switzerland and the Netherlands), Austria and some countries in Eastern Europe.
+Foreign policy in early 1919 was focused on the armistice and the subsequent peace treaty.
+At the time, Germany had diplomatic relations with only a few neutral countries (e.g., Switzerland and the Netherlands), Austria and some countries in Eastern Europe.
 Relations with the latter were mainly influenced by the presence of German troops in the Baltic states, based on Art.
 XII of the Armistice (which required the German forces to remain in place as a bulwark against Soviet advances).

 Armistice negotiations

 Since November 1918, a permanent armistice commission, led by Matthias Erzberger, was at work negotiating with the Allies on interpretations of the agreed articles and on prolongations of the armistice (it was extended on 13 December 1918, 16 January 1919, and 16 February 1919).

 On 16 February, the cabinet voted to reject the conditions for the third extension of the armistice as suggested by Foreign Minister Brockdorff-Rantzau.
 It was deemed unacceptable that the Germans should be barred from resisting Polish military action in Posen and in other places as long as the Allies refused to guarantee an end to hostilities on the part of the Poles.
 Whilst the Foreign Minister was willing to refrain from offensive military action, he thought formal acceptance of a line-of-control to be a degrading loss of sovereignty and the new policy of the Allies in regard to Poland to be in violation of Wilson's Fourteen Points.
 Intervention by the leaders of the coalition parties caused a change of mind, and the cabinet decided to sign the third prolongation (this time indefinite).
 Brockdorff-Rantzau considered resigning.
 The cabinet decided to hand over a note of protest to the Allies, and the final version of the prolongation included some of the changes to the line-of-control requested by the German side.

 Subsequently, the cabinet largely left it to Erzberger's commission to negotiate with the Allies over the situation in Posen.
 Similarly, the cabinet was not closely involved in the Brussels Food Convention of 14 March 1919, which secured much-needed Allied food shipments to Germany.
 By contrast, the cabinet dealt at length with the issue of whether to move the Polish Blue Army from France to Poland by sea via Danzig due to concerns that it might seize Western Prussia and thus cause the loss of a second province to Poland before the final peace treaty.
 In the end, the troops were transported across Germany by land (which still caused substantial resentment among Germans from Posen).